DeLaSalleUniversity-Manila-LBYEC72-t216/FinalProject-Bedoya-Maniaul/README.md

   - Because in making this program, we will be able to use the different C language functions that was taught to us.
 - Why project needed?
   - We believe that this project will benefit the students by having a back up of their grades without needing access to the internet.
 This will come in handy eveytime the student wants to look at his/her own grades offlinee like during in Academic Advising.
 - Justify how hard is this
-  -
+  - This program will require a lot of work because we will have to put all the grades of ten students into the program.
+Also, we will be combining different topics, such as arrays, structures, and strings, in order to make this program work.

 #Basic ECE Tools